rur/treetop/README.markdown

 It sends template requests using XHR and applies fragments to the DOM with a simple find and replace mechanism.

-Hot-swapping can be used to improve user experience in several ways.
+Hot-swapping can be used to enhance user experience in several ways.
 See demo for more details.

 ## Examples